felixschndr/mealie-bring-api/README.md

 This project provides the source code and a container image for a simple webserver which listens for requests by the Mealie instance and adds the ingredients of a recipe to a specified Bring shopping list.

+> [!IMPORTANT]
+> This integration does only support Mealie version >= `2` which was [released in October 2024](https://github.com/mealie-recipes/mealie/releases/tag/v2.0.0).
+The support for Mealie version < `2` was deprecated in https://github.com/felixschndr/mealie-bring-api/pull/17.

 ## Architecture

 ### Without this project